LABOR LAW (ROYAL DECREE M/51)

 EMPLOYMENT CONTRACTS

-Upon employment, each employee must have a written employment contract specifying job titles, duties, salaries, and other employment terms.
-The contract must be in Arabic or accompanied by an Arabic translation that details the job title, duties, salary, benefits, and working hours.
-The contract should be registered with Qiwa, a branch of the Ministry of Human Resources and Social Development.
+Upon hiring, every single employee will have a written employment contract stating their job titles, duties, salary, and additional employment terms.
+The contract needs to be written in Arabic or an Arabic translation provided that details the job title, duties, salary, benefits, and working hours.
+The contract should be registered with Qiwa, a department of the Ministry of Human Resources and Social Development.

 Key Contractual Elements

-- Working Hours: Standard working hours are 48 hours per week, with a maximum of 8 hours per day over six days.
-Employees are entitled to a one-hour break after five continuous hours of work.
+- Working Hours: The standard working hours are 48 hours per week at a maximum of 8 hours a day over a six-day work period.
+Employees can expect a break of one hour immediately following five hours of continuous working time.

-- Residency Permit: The employer sponsors the expatriate worker’s residency permit (Iqama) and is responsible for its renewal and associated costs.
+- Residency Permit: The employer sponsors the expatriate worker’s residency permit (Iqama) and renews and pays for the residency permit.

-- Sick Leave: Employees are entitled to 120 days of sick leave, with the first 30 days fully paid, usually supported by a medical certificate.
+- Sick Leave: Employees are entitled to 120 sick leave days.
+Employees will receive full pay for the first 30 days of sick leave, which, as a rule, requires a medical certificate.

-- Notice Period: Must be specified in the employment contract.
-The notice period for termination by the employee is 30 days, and 60 days if terminated by the employer.
+- Notice Period: Must be contained in the employment contract.
+The notice period is 30 days for termination by the employee and 60 days if the termination is by the employer.

-- End-of-Service Benefits: Calculated based on length of service and the last drawn salary.
+- End-of-Service Benefits: Is calculated according to length of service and last drawn salary.

 Salary Structure

-- Allowances: Common allowances include housing, transportation, and utilities.
+- Allowances: Allowances typically include housing, transportation, and utility allowances.

-- Overtime Rates: Standard rates are 1.5 times the regular rate for weekdays and 2 times for work on Fridays and public holidays.
+- Overtime Rates: Normal standard rates are 1.5 times the rate for any weekday work and two times of the rate for any work done on Fridays or Public holidays.

-- End-of-Service Benefits: Usually calculated based on a set amount for each year of service.
+- End-of-Service Benefits: Typically paid out at a certain amount per year of service.

 Deductions